hash-bang/Conkie/README.md

 * HTML based layout - style your desktop widgets just as you would a web page
 * Theme based customizability - create your own skins or use the provided examples
+* Modular themes - NPM managed themes can import their own dependencies as needed
 * Low power mode - when on battery the refresh rate changes (set with `--refresh` and `--refresh-battery`) so its less of battery hog
 * Modular system statistics - lots of functionality including CPU, Memory, Disks, IO usage, Dropbox and more.